agoldst/bookstats/README.md

 ## US Book Titles by Category, 1880-1927

-In 1929 *PW* reprinted a summary table compiled by Downing Palmer O'Hara from its own yearly summaries--which goes to show, incidentally, that the present labor of retranscribing this data has been ongoing for at least 90 years.
-Sushil Sivaram and I have OCR'd a digital file of this table and corrected the figures (some errors may well remain).
+The file [ohara.csv](ohara.csv) transcribes a 1929 summary table compiled by Downing Palmer O'Hara from *PW*'s own yearly summaries--which goes to show, incidentally, that the present labor of retranscribing this data has been ongoing for at least 90 years.
+Sushil Sivaram and I have OCR'd a digital file of this table (as reprinted in *PW* itself) and corrected the figures (some errors may well remain).
 The citation for the source is

 Downing Palmer O'Hara, "Book Titles Published by Classes in the United States, 1880-1927," _Publishers' Weekly_, January 19, 1929: 276-77; *Publishers Weekly Archive*, [pubweekly.napubcoonline.com](https://pubweekly.napubcoonline.com).